radhikaj103/DATA608-TwitterSentimentAnalysis/README.md

 Step 1: Account Set-Ups
 - Go to the Twitter API Documentation (https://developer.twitter.com/en/docs/twitter-api), and click Sign up to create your own Developer account.
 Once the account is created, four keys are generated that are necessary to pull from the API.
-Store these in a config.ini file without quotes:
+Store these in a "config.ini" file without quotes around the provided keys:
 ```
 [twitter]